bUnit-dev/bUnit/docs/site/docs/getting-started/fixture-details.md

 bUnit's <xref:Bunit.Fixture> component provides different parameters you can set to change the behavior of the test.
 It also allows you to set up both a component under test and additional fragments that can be used in the test.
 Fragments are a way to define additional markup that is needed in a test, for example to serve as an expected value in an assertion.

 > [!WARNING]
-> Razor tests, where <xref:Bunit.Fixture> components are used, are currently only compatible with using xUnit as the general purpose testing framework.
+> Razor tests, where <xref:Bunit.Fixture> components are used, are currently only compatible with using xUnit as the general-purpose testing framework.

 ## Parameters